candidtim/extmake/README.md

 resources are inserted verbatim at the location of the `#include` directive.
 Issues such as conflicting target names, for example, are not controlled, while `make` is left to do its job and report any further syntax errors and warnings.

+Presently, nested includes are not supported: included files are not preprocessed.

 ### Eject